-Scam artists exploiting ‘North Dakota Nice,’ warns Attorney General
+Scam artists exploiting ‘North Dakota nice,’ warns Attorney General

-Attorney General Drew Wrigley issued a statement today warning of a recent surge in scam artists seeking to take advantage of our state’s signature ‘North Dakota Niceness’ to catch people unaware and make them fall victim to old scams.
+Attorney General Drew Wrigley issued a statement Wednesday warning of a recent surge in scam artists seeking to take advantage of our state’s signature “North Dakota nice” to catch people unaware and make them fall victim to old scams.

 The major change in tactics for scammers is their shift to requiring these “payments” be conducted in cryptocurrency.
 This is primarily due to the fact that it can be almost impossible to track crypto transfers and the funds are instantly available from anywhere.